tgrenbergj/Scanner/submission-phase2/doc/readme.txt

 Valid script regex:   '[\'] (a | b | c | d | \\') [\']'
 Invalid script regex: '[\'] (a | b | c | d | \') [\']'

-4) We are assuming all definitions from Phase 1 still stand.
+5) We are assuming all definitions from Phase 1 still stand.
 For example, the sample output is incorrect.
 The regular expression '([A-Z a-z])*ment([A-Z a-z])*' will match an entire line of alphabetic characters and spaces, as long as that line contains the substring "ment".
 This is because [A-Z a-z] contains the space character, which is allowed in the Phase 1 regex definitions.
 Therefore, we consider the output to the sample case incorrect.
+We have changed the regular expression so it matches the output.

 --------------------------
 Contributions